unmtransinfo/PULSNAR/README.md

 cd PULSNAR
 ```

-- Install all required packages
+- Install all required packages. 'pip install' does not work for rpy2, so use 'conda install'.

 ```
-pip install -r requirements.txt
+pip install -r requirements.txt conda install conda-forge::rpy2
 ```

 - Install PULSNAR package using ".whl" built distribution file: